-Fortunately we are not alone in our quest to understand the way in which individuals learn best.
+Fortunately, we are not alone in our quest to understand the way in which individuals learn best.
 It is a subject well researched.

 Dr Malcolm Knowles’ research

-American educator Dr Malcolm Knowles (an expert in adult learning who conducted much research into this area) spoke of how adults learn best when the subject matter draws on their own experiences.
-His research said a student’s background knowledge is a useful resource to aid their continued development and encouraged teachers to incorporate this already-gathered-information into their lessons.
+American educator Dr. Malcolm Knowles (an expert in adult learning who conducted much research into this area) spoke of how adults learn best when the subject matter draws on their own experiences.
+His research said a student’s background knowledge is a useful resource to aid their continued development and encouraged teachers to incorporate this already-gathered information into their lessons.

-Dr Knowles also said that adult learners have better experiences when what they learn is relevant to their personal and professional lives.
+Dr. Knowles also said that adult learners have better experiences when what they learn is relevant to their personal and professional lives.

 He wasn’t alone in this approach to learning.
-Jean Piaget, infamous Swiss education theorist, also spoke about how learning can only take place when new experiences are linked to old ones and are shown to the learner in this way.
+Jean Piaget, the infamous Swiss education theorist, also spoke about how learning can only take place when new experiences are linked to old ones and are shown to the learner in this way.